 What are some of your own personal design and creative influences?

 In Australia in general we’ve got a lot of great creative studios.
 I think it’s a great time to be in design in Australia, there is a lot of work out there at the moment for everyone.
-My personal influences- Philippe Starck is probably up there as number one.
+In terms of my personal influences, Philippe Starck is probably up there as number one.
 I think he has captured interiors, architecture, product and branding well throughout his designs..
 There are a lot of others as well, Patricia Urquiola, Carlos Scarpa, Massimo Vignelli who is more branding orientated and Louis Kahn.
 Collectively they capture different disciplines and influences from across the globe.

 What is next for Biasol?
 In particular, what projects are you really excited about?